 This video shows an animated view of the HAXPES Lab.
 The HAXPES Lab is designed to allow hard X-ray photoelectron spectroscopy (HAXPES) measurements in standard lab environments.
 The instrument offers the unique possibility to investigate bulk properties of various materials, analyze buried interfaces and access deep core levels.
 HAXPES Lab is a convenient to use, turnkey UHV system which includes a 9.25 keV monochromated Ga Liquid Metal X-ray Source and a EW4000 energy analyzer allowing for analysis in the full kinetic energy range up to 9252 eV.

-Effects of Nitridation on SiC/SiO2 Structures Studied by Hard X-ray Photoelectron Spectroscopy
+Development of Laboratory-based Hard X-ray Photoelectron Spectroscopy

 HAXPES Lab: A Window to the Bulk